Tangara07/RJ-Clicker/README.md

 ## Install

-## At First u need to install node!

-## After that u should install vue:
+### At First u need to install node, and fter that u should install vue:

-## -Open Windows-Terminal and use this command, to download Vue directly on Windows:
+### -Open Windows-Terminal and use this command, to download Vue directly on Windows:

 ```
 npm install vue